mui/material-ui/docs/src/pages/system/the-sx-prop/the-sx-prop.md

 ### Borders

-The `border` property can receive only a number as a value and and it will create a solid black border using the number as the width.
+The `border` property can receive only a number as a value.
+It creates a solid black border using the number as the width.

 ```jsx
 <Box sx={{ border: 1 }} />